 While mileage-based pay is the norm, Gardner also pays hourly to some employees.
 This rate can be as high as $15 an hour for a routine trucking route.

 Note: If there is one song of praise that this company gets, it’s that their equipment is simply above the norm.
 New trucks are introduced into the fleet routinely, and the company maintains its vehicles to the highest standards.

-Owner operators are paid a percentage of the haul.
+Owner-operators are paid a percentage of the haul.
 How high?
-I couldn’t find the answer.
+We couldn’t find the answer.

 When conducting my research, I found that Gardner Trucking was getting a bad rep because they did not provide deadhead pay to drivers.